 The Growing Place

-“Enjoy the View,” the annual Gardeners’ Art Festival.
-More than 40 garden artists, live music, talks and refreshments.
+Annual Gardener’s Art Festival.
+More than 40 garden artists.
+Live music, talks and refreshments.
 The Nature Artists Guild of The Morton Arboretum will be painting and drawing in the gardens.
-Also: a presentation by garden designer Amanda Thomsen, author of Kiss My Aster: A Graphic Guide to Creating a Fantastic Yard Totally Tailored to You.
-At Naperville location.
+Naperville.

 Back to Top

 Greenhouse Open House.
-Demonstrations, tours, exhibits, kids’ activities and plant sale.
-Staff available to answer gardening questions.
+Demonstrations, tours, exhibits, kids’ activities and plants for sale.
+For all ages.
+Staff will answer your gardening questions.
 10 a.m. to 3 p.m.
-Free admission and parking in the main lot off Winfield Road.
-Free tram service to the greenhouse.
+Free admission and parking.
+Free tram service from the main parking lot.

-Neighbor to Neighbor: Grow It Forward.
-A lecture on vegetable gardening by Liz Omura; then take home two tomato plants and two pepper plants.
-Guests who send in a photo of themselves giving their plants or vegetables to a needy neighbor will receive a free one-day pass to Cantigny Park.
-Education Center.
+Neighbor to Neighbor: Grow It Forward!
+Hear a lecture on vegetable gardening by Liz Omura, then take home two tomato plants and two pepper plants.
+Guests who send in a photo of themselves giving their plants or vegetables to a needy neighbor will receive a prize.
+Advance registration requested.
 11 a.m.
 Free with paid parking ($5).
-Advance registration requested.